zelmon64/TheEyeHarp/README.md

 showScale 0                 (show/hide the "pedals" of the harp)

+scalePreset 1               (show preset scale instead of the "pedals")

 mouseEyetribeInput 0        (switch betweeb mouse input and input straight from the sdk of the eye tracker)

 clickDwell 1                (switch between click and dwell time selection method)